-- Proposals must be submitted via eGrants by changing the status in eGrants to "Proposal Submitted" no later than 5 p.m.
-CST, January 10, 2014. - Submitted proposals cannot be returned to the proposer for modifications or changes. - Proposers must ensure they are using and submitting the correct forms in eGrants specific to the grant type. - Proposals must be submitted by the responsible entity or have the written support from an authorized representative of that agency. - Separate documents with information pertaining to the proposer qualifications, commitment, availability of external resources, task force associations, or previous traffic safety or related experience may also be included with the proposal as attachments.
+- Proposals must be submitted via eGrants by changing the status in eGrants to "Proposal Submitted" no later than 5:00 p.m.
+CST, Thursday, January 8, 2015.
+Proposals will not be accepted after 5:00 p.m.
+CST, Thursday, January 8, 2015.
+Submitted proposals cannot be returned to the proposer for modifications or changes. - Proposers must ensure they are using and submitting the correct forms in eGrants specific to the grant type. - Proposals must be submitted by the responsible entity or have the written support from an authorized representative of that agency. - Separate documents with information pertaining to the proposer qualifications, commitment, availability of external resources, task force associations, or previous traffic safety or related experience may also be included with the proposal as attachments.
 These additional attachments will not be scored.
-Please do not mail hard copies to TxDOT. - Proposals for potential statewide projects in public schools must also have verification of coordination and commitment from the Texas Education Agency (TEA).
-The verification needs to be submitted as an attachment to the proposal. - Failure to follow the above requirements will disqualify your proposal from the scoring process.
+Please do not mail hard copies to TxDOT.
+Any hard copies received will be discarded. - Proposals for potential statewide projects in public schools must include a detailed description explaining the public schools' inclusion in the planning process and the school's participation in the proposal.
+The description needs to be submitted as an attachment to the proposal. - Failure to follow the above requirements will disqualify your proposal from the scoring process.